software-engineering-amsterdam/software-construction/2014-2015/README.md

   (page/secion), what font-styles etc. are used, and what widget types are used.

+- As widget types you're supposed to support at least: slider, spinbox (for numbers), text (for numbers and strings), yesno-radios, checkbox, yesno-dropdown (for booleans).

 Requirements on the implementation:

 - You could say QLS defines an "aspect" of questionnaires, i.e. its appearance.
 The challenge is to implement QLS without (invasively) changing the code pertaining to QL, and without duplicating or reimplementing the QL code.
 (Copying and/or duplicating is not allowed, but some changes might be needed at certain join points...).